| Family MattersThis interview, done for Third Way on the

 stupid to wave a red rag, so I dont talk about evolution as such, because you can make the point without using that

+word.
 But when, for example, you say that chimpanzees display

 altruism you are crossing a heavily guarded border.
 Have you